kyma-project/kyma/docs/kyma/04-02-local-installation.md

      ```bash
      kyma provision minikube
      ```
-     > **NOTE:** The `provision` command uses default Minikube VM driver installed for your operating system.
+     > **NOTE:** The `provision` command uses the default Minikube VM driver installed for your operating system.
 For a list of supported VM drivers see [this document](https://kubernetes.io/docs/setup/minikube/#quickstart).

   2. Install Kyma on Minikube:
      ```bash